EQWorks/python-curriculum/03-data-containers-and-repetitions-1.md

 Mutations exist for some good reasons.
 The most prominent is that it allows us to make in-place operations to a data container without provisioning extra memory (space) overhead to achieve the same objective.

-But in this case, if we do tradeoff some extra cost on space, we would retain the integrity of the original rows to carry on the intended computations for _profit_ in a straightforward manner.
+But in this case, if we do trade off some extra cost on space, we would retain the integrity of the original rows to carry on the intended computations for _profit_ in a straightforward manner.

 ```python
 '''norse_shop.py'''